Chinas Online Advertising Market Expands In 2020 - UrduPoint

 China's Online Advertising Market Expands In 2020

-BEIJING, (UrduPoint / Pakistan Point News - 14th Feb, 2021 ) :The scale of China's internet advertising market expanded to nearly 500 billion Yuan (about 77 billion U.S. Dollars) in 2020, up 14 percent year on year, according to the latest statistical report on internet development.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Feb, 2021 ) :The scale of China's internet advertising market expanded to nearly 500 billion Yuan (about $77 billion) in 2020, up 14 percent year on year, according to the latest statistical report on China internet development.

 The figure marked the third year in a row that market growth had slowed.